 The Samsung Level U Pro have a decently stylish around-the-neck design.
 The sleek, blue neckband fits well and has a smooth, glossy finish that doesn't irritate the skin or catch on your clothing.
 The in-ear buds have magnetic backs that stick together to make them more manageable when not in use.
 The in-ear tips are fairly regular.
 These headphones look decently well-made but the audio cables, on the other hand, are not retractable and feel a little cheap compared to the rest of the build.

 The Samsung Level U Pro are moderately comfortable in-ear headphones as long as you don't mind the around-the-neck design.
 The neckband is lightweight and flexible so that it won't be too noticeable during long listening sessions.
 However, if you place the neckband under your clothing, the audio cables that connect to the ear buds will rub against it and transmit the vibration noise to the audio you're listening to.
 Also, they have pretty conventional in-ear tips, which may be uncomfortable for some.

 The Samsung Level U Pro have an efficient button layout and control scheme.
 They provide call/music, track skipping, and volume controls.
 The buttons deliver good tactile feedback, although they're a little small for larger hands.
 However, the button placement might take a bit of time to get used to.

 These headphones are moderately portable.
-They're a lot larger than typical in-ear headphones because of the neckband design.
+They're a lot larger than typical in-ear headphones (like the Skullcandy Jib) because of the neckband design.
 However, they are not as cumbersome to carry around on your person as full sized headphones.
 They easily rest around the neck and can be tucked under your shirt or outfit.
 Unfortunately, they don't come with a case and won't be portable enough to fit into a pocket.